-The money received from contributing institutions is deposited in an account held at Bank of Uganda.
+- a.
+The money received from contributing institutions is deposited on an account held at Bank of Uganda. - b.
 These monies are then invested in assets with minimal risks such as government of Uganda treasury bills and treasury bonds.
-Income from the investment is reinvested.

-In the event of failure of a Contributing Institution, and subsequent receivership, a depositor of that contributing institution can lodge a claim with DPF.
+Income from the investment is reinvested. - c.
+In the event of failure of a contributing institution, and subsequent receivership, a depositor of that contributing institution can lodge a claim with DPF.
 Claim forms will be readily available to the public.